ReFormationPro/Gstreamer-H264-Encryption/README.md

 ## TODO
 - Replace the static IV property with a callback that returns a unique IV for each initialization of the AES context.
-- Decryptor does not use IV, remove it.
+- Decryptor does not use IV, remove it from its properties.

 ## Issues
-- Emulation bytes are not inserted into the encrypted stream.
-This may cause pipelines to break.
-It may even cause segfaults.
-- On bigger resolutions (1024x1024), decryptor gives error due to padding and exits.
-Unsure why padding is broken there.
+- As stated in the TODO list, same IV is used for all frames and each NAL units.
+This is not cryptographically secure.

 ## Example Pipelines:
 Note that decryptor iv has to be present but not used.